adamcharnock/lightbus/docs/explanation/events.md

 This is useful when:

-1. You wish to allow non-authoritative services to receive information without needing to concern yourself with their implementation
+1. You wish to allow non-[authoritative] services to receive information without needing to concern yourself with their implementation
 2. You wish the authoritative service to perform a known task in the background